fauna/fauna-shell/docs/dev.md

 Adding an endpoint should be as easy as typing: `$ fauna add-endpoint "https://example.org:443"`.

-Connecting to the FaunaDB Cloud should be as easy as typing: `$ fauna cloud-login`.
+Connecting to Fauna should be as easy as typing: `$ fauna cloud-login`.
 The user will be prompted for their email & passwords, and their key will be saved in the `.fauna-shell` file.

-3. Provide an easy to use shell (REPL) for interacting with FaunaDB.
+3. Provide an easy to use shell (REPL) for interacting with Fauna.

-When the user starts the shell by typing `$ fauna shell my_app`, they get an interactive prompt where they can type FaunaDB queries right away.
+When the user starts the shell by typing `$ fauna shell my_app`, they get an interactive prompt where they can type Fauna queries right away.

 Usually queries are wrapped around the `Query()` constructor.
 This is not required in the shell.